mynar7/blog/content/blog/how-to-debounce/index.md

 This might not be exactly what you imagined when you envisioned this functionality.
 For example, as you type into Google search, you still get autocomplete suggestions as you type, even if you haven't stopped typing.

 So while our previous examples will ensure we do the _fewest_ API calls possible, we may want to tweak our solution to **make an API call every so often as the user types**.
+This would be a **throttle** function.

-## How to write a debounce in JavaScript: Round 2
+## How to write a throttle in JavaScript

 Let's tweak our JavaScript debounce implementation so that we only make our API call every 800ms.